Eduroam

-eduroam (education roaming) is an international Wi-Fi internet access roaming service for users in research, higher education and further education.
+eduroam (a portmanteau of education and roaming) is an international Wi-Fi internet access roaming service for users in research, higher education and further education.
 It provides researchers, teachers, and students network access when visiting an institution other than their own.
 Users are authenticated with credentials from their home institution, regardless of the location of the eduroam access point.
 Authorization to access the Internet and other resources are handled by the visited institution.
 Users do not have to pay to use eduroam.

 In some countries, Internet access via eduroam is also available at other locations than the participating institutions, e.g. in libraries, public buildings, railway stations, city centres and airports.
-It is also available at many primary and secondary education institutions in Brazil and the US.